Jaini1Pate1/Secure-Company-network-design/README.md

 I have learned about many thing which I was not familiar with before this project.
 Like, I have first configured Wireless access control in different VLAN than AP (access points).
 I know that is dumb, but hey, it was my first time I was configuring access control.
-Every one make mistake in first time (not on bed 😜)
+Every one make mistake in first trial.

 I might be not best at explaining but you can read my report and see packet tracer to see what I have configured.